stuij/unarmed/README.md

   new match.
 - `edit` - Will allow you to edit the game map, also during a game.
 See the `edit` section for more info.
 - `players` - The amount of players in the game.
 Will go into effect when next match starts.
 For 3 or 4 players, you will need a multitap setup.
-See elsewhere in this text.
+See the `Multitap SNES setup` section at the top.
 - `hitpoints` - Clear enough I think.
 Will go into effect the next match.
-- `games > win' - Whoever gets to this amount of games first will win the match.
+- `games > win` - Whoever gets to this amount of games first will win the match.
 - `level` - Choose the level you want to play.
 If you're in a game, the level layout you were playing will change immediately, but the current player hitpoints and the position of the players and bullets will stay the same.